-Just as Caravan Parks and Campgrounds require approvals, so do Free Camps or RV Stops in any location; only camping in National Parks, State Forests and some similar Reserves are exempt from State and Territory Planning requirements and are able to create their own rules and prescribed camping areas.
-There is a lot of misconception that you can park up anywhere on the roadside, unfortunately enhanced by Social Media users and Apps listing gravel dumps and similar;
+Just as Caravan Parks and Campgrounds require approvals, so do Free Camps or RV Stops in any location; only camping in National Parks, State Forests and some similar Reserves are exempt from State and Territory Planning requirements.
+They are able to create their own rules and prescribed camping areas.
+There is a lot of misconception that you can park up anywhere on the roadside, unfortunately, enhanced by Social Media users and Apps listing gravel dumps and similar;

 Marathon & Bluff Rock – Rest Area that DO permit overnight camping

 Camping at any of these locations is illegal in every mainland State and the NT under Crown Lands legislation.
-Having said that, in truly remote locations a little discretion has to be applied, but we still need to know where the legal limits are; there are no grounds for complaint if you are moved on!
+Having said that, in truly remote locations a little discretion has to be applied.
+But we still need to know where the legal limits are; there are no grounds for complaint if you are moving on!

 Roadside “Free Camping” the Definitions:

 Neither can you “camp” at ANY Rest Area.
-They must be approved.
+They must need approval.
 This in itself is a complex issue that requires understanding as there are also differences in the definition of “camping”, so rather than repeat other information here, a series of three previous articles relate the whole picture of roadside (Rest Area) camping and can be found here:

 Free Camps other than roadside:

-The Free Camps which are not Rest Areas can be divided into Council, Community, and Government (and occasionally Private land).
+The Free Camps, not Rest Areas, are the Council, Community, and Government (and occasionally private land).
 We do include in “Free Camps” those that request a small (say $5) donation, but not those with a requested “fee”, usually $8-$10 or more as there are very few between these price points.

 Yarramalong Weir & Carcoar Dam

-The general rules that apply to paid Campgrounds apply equally to free camps provided by the various bodies, the land has to be zoned and approved correctly (unless exempt as mentioned above) and the camp will also have to comply with applicable Council or State legislation which may restrict numbers, dictate amenities required, fire regulations and a myriad of other “details”.
-See reference to Rockhampton and Cobar above which were both closed as a result of the site not being compliant under their respective State Planning regulations.
+The general rules that apply to paid Campgrounds apply equally to free camps provided by the various bodies.
+The land has to be zoned and approved correctly (unless exempt as mentioned above).
+Also, the camp will have to comply with the applicable Council or State legislation.
+This may restrict numbers, dictate amenities required, fire regulations, and a myriad of other “details”.
+See reference to Rockhampton and Cobar above which were both closed.
+It is a result of the site not being compliant under their respective State Planning regulations.

 Old Liffey School & The Pebbles